 It is the Form Teacher who will see the child every day, who will be in contact with the parent, and who will be co-ordinating the information coming in about the child from other members of staff, or from other children.
 Normally, it will be the Form Teacher to whom a child needing help will first turn.

 This is normally enough to solve most problems that will occur from day to day.
-When there are more difficult cases, the Form Teacher should not hesitate to call in others who may be able to help, be it another member of staff, the Head of Juniors, Middle Years or Seniors, or the Deputy Head or the Head Teacher.
+When there are more difficult cases, the Form Teacher should not hesitate to call in others who may be able to help, be it another member of staff, the Head of Juniors, the Deputy Head or the Principal.
 The School registered first aider and the Learning Support staff also provide valuable pastoral support.
-Where there are problems beyond the routine, the Head Teacher and the Deputy Head must be kept informed.
+Where there are problems beyond the routine, the Principal and the Deputy Head must be kept informed.